spree/spree-api-v2-js-sdk/README.md

 # Spree Commerce Storefront API v2 JavaScript / TypeScript SDK

-Node module to easily integrate your JavaScript or TypeScript application with [Spree API V2](https://guides.spreecommerce.org/api/v2).
+Node module to easily integrate your JavaScript or TypeScript application with [Spree API](https://api.spreecommerce.org).
 You can create an entirely custom Storefront in JS/TS with this package including one page checkout, Single Page Apps, PWAs and so on.

 Developed and maintained by: